uu-sml/sml-book-page/index.md

 [Fredrik Lindsten](https://liu.se/medarbetare/freli29), and
 [Thomas B. Schön](http://user.it.uu.se/~thosc112/)

-A PDF draft of the book is available here. [**Latest draft of the book**](book/sml-book-draft-latest.pdf) ([older versions &gt;&gt;](https://github.com/uu-sml/sml-book-page/commits/master/book))
+A PDF draft of the book is available here. [**Latest draft version of the book**](book/sml-book-draft-latest.pdf) ([older versions &gt;&gt;](https://github.com/uu-sml/sml-book-page/commits/master/book))

-_This PDF draft has not yet been updated with all copy-editing that the printed copy has undergone.
-(All important technical details are however consistent between this PDF and the printed copy.)
-We hope that we soon will be able to make this PDF more consistent with the printed book._
+_The PDF is now updated.
+It is similar (although not identical) to the printed book, with the same page and equation numbering etc._

 ## Table of Contents